Past Grant Recipients 2015 - 2018

 With the support of grants from Crohn's and Colitis Canada, the researchers noted below are working on research projects that focus on discovering innovative forms of treatment for patients living with Crohn's or colitis.

 Dr. Ted Steiner | BC Children's Hospital Research Institute

 Research: Safety and efficacy of home-administered freeze-dried fecal microbiota transplantation for treating ulcerative colitis

 Evidence shows that ulcerative colitis may be a response to an imbalance of bacteria in the gut.
 Fecal microbiota transplantation, also known as a ‘stool transplant,’ is an in-demand procedure that has been shown to help patients find disease remission.
-Dr. Lee’s proposal aims to help more patients reach remission and improve their quality of life through fecal microbiota transplantation.
+Dr. Steiner’s proposal aims to help more patients reach remission and improve their quality of life through fecal microbiota transplantation.

-Dr. Lee will study how the procedure is administered in a clinic and at home, and assess its safety and effectiveness.
+Dr. Steiner will study how the procedure is administered in a clinic and at home, and assess its safety and effectiveness.
 The robust dataset will be submitted to Health Canada to make this procedure accessible to more people.

 Dr. Fernand-Pierre Gendron | Université de Sherbrooke